-- The student needs to pay 1/3 down of the total tuition payment including room, board, and any extra fees before the I-20 can be released. - The student needs to sign a financial contract stating plans for payment for the semester. - If a student visa is denied, applicant has 30 days to claim a tuition down payment refund.
+- A letter of intent that the school will be probating. - A letter of financial support - The student needs to sign the financial aid form and submit it to the Finance Office - The student needs to pay 1/3 down of the total tuition payment including room, board, and any extra fees before the I-20 can be released. - The student needs to sign a financial contract stating plans for payment for the semester. - If a student visa is denied, applicant has 30 days to claim a tuition down payment refund.